twilio-labs/plugin-flex-outbound-dialpad/README.md

 - This solution doesnt support and is not suitable for direct agent to agent dialing.

 - Since the call is routed to the agent only after the call is answered, there can be a perceived delay, typically less than a second, of the agent and the customer connecting on the conference.
+It is adviced to configure the hold music for the outbound call to be silence, this creates a smoother experience for the person being dialed.

 ## TODOs